 Many people do not appreciate that a lease is essentially just a very long tenancy.
 It allows you to occupy a property for a much longer period but, just as a tenant has to leave at the end of their tenancy, the freeholder is entitled to have a leasehold property back when the lease expires

 If you own a flat with a lease that was granted in the 1960s, 70s or 80s you may have difficulty in selling or re-mortgaging it.
 With market values improving, now is the ideal time for you to exercise your right to extend your lease, especially if you are thinking of selling or re-mortgaging in the near future.

 The right to a lease extension generally starts once you have owned the property for two years.
 When there is less than 80 years to run on a lease, the cost of an extension becomes considerably more expensive.
 For more details see the article here.

-Email Paul Reeves at Boys & Maughan if you would like advice on Right to Manage, Right to Enfranchise or extending your lease.
-If you would like to phone Paul his number is 01843 234000.
-For a PDF version of this page click here.
+Contact us using the form on this page if you would like advice on Right to Manage, Right to Enfranchise or extending your lease.
+If you would like to phone us our main number is 01843 234000.

 If you are searching for a property and considering buying a flat you might find these questions and answers helpful.